-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 May 2016
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 May 2016, September 2017

-We gratefully acknowledge the research support of SSHRC (#410-2011-0724) and a Canada Research Chair at the University of Toronto.
+We gratefully acknowledge the research support of the Social Sciences and Humanities Research Council (#410-2011-0724) and a Canada Research Chair at the University of Toronto.
 Fran Blau kindly provided the occupational crosswalk for the 2000 Census occupational coding.
 We thank Dwayne Benjamin for helpful discussions, and Diane Halpern and Gary Solon for their input on an early draft.
-We also thank seminar participants at UBC- Kelowna and UBC- Vancouver.
+We also thank seminar participants at UBC-Kelowna and UBC-Vancouver.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.